-Striking large format map of Asia, published by Hubert Jaillot.
+Striking large format map of Asia, by Jaillot.

-First issued in 1674, this two sheet map of Asia provides a highly detailed picture of the continent, based upon the geographical compilations and work of Nicolas Sanson which remained unpublished at the time of his death.
-Jaillot conceived in 1674 of the re-issue of Sanson's major work (published and unpublished) in an enlarged format.
+First issued in 1674, this two-sheet map of Asia provides a highly detailed picture of the continent, based upon the geographical compilations and work of Nicolas Sanson which remained unpublished at the time of his death.

 Alexis-Hubert Jaillot (ca. 1632-1712) was one of the most important French cartographers of the seventeenth century.
 Jaillot traveled to Paris with his brother, Simon, in 1657, hoping to take advantage of Louis XIV's call to the artists and scientists of France to settle and work in Paris.
 Originally a sculptor, he married the daughter of Nicholas Berey, Jeanne Berey, in 1664, and went into partnership with Nicholas Sanson's sons.
 Beginning in 1669, he re-engraved and often enlarged many of Sanson's maps, filling in the gap left by the destruction of the Blaeu's printing establishment in 1672.